Religious sister: Contemporary developments

-The 1917 Code of Canon Law of the Catholic Church reserved the term "nun" (Latin: monialis) for women religious who took solemn vows or who, while being allowed in some places to take simple vows, belonged to institutes whose vows were normally solemn.
-They lived under cloister, "papal enclosure", and recited the Liturgy of the Hours in common.
-The Code used the word "sister" (Latin: soror) for members of institutes for women that it classified as "congregations"; and for "nuns" and "sisters" jointly it used the Latin word religiosae (women religious).
-The bishops at Vatican II, in their document Perfectae Caritatis on the religious life, asked all religious to examine their charism as defined by their rule and founder, in light of the needs of the modern world.
+The bishops of the Second Vatican Council, in their decree on the religious life Perfectae Caritatis, asked all religious to examine their charism, as defined by their rule and founder, in light of the needs of the modern world.
 Some religious who had led a more contemplative life responded to modern needs of the apostolate outside the monastic walls.
+The same document stated that in a religious community of sisters, there should only be "one class of Sisters", except where there were special circumstances, and the only distinctions between sisters should relate to the types of vocational role they undertake.

+The Council also noted the connection between the work of religious brothers and sisters and the apostolate of lay people:

+"Religious Brothers and Sisters should value the apostolic works of the laity and willingly devote themselves to promoting lay enterprises".

-Throughout the post-Vatican II document Ecclesiae Sanctae (1967), Pope Paul VI used the word "nun" to refer to women with solemn vows.
+Throughout his post-conciliar document Ecclesiae Sanctae (1967), Pope Paul VI used the word "nun" to refer to women with solemn vows.
 The 1983 Code of Canon Law uses the expression "monastery of nuns".
 The new code did not force traditional orders that were taking on works outside the monastery into uniformity.
-In response to Vatican II there has been "vigorous discussion among monastics as regards what kinds of work and life-styles are genuinely compatible with monastic life".
+In response to Vatican II, there has been "vigorous discussion among monastics as regards what kinds of work and life-styles are genuinely compatible with monastic life".

-In Evangelical Lutheranism and Anglicanism, religious sisters take vows of poverty, chastity, and obedience though they are differentiated from nuns who live a cloistered life in a convent.
+In Evangelical Lutheranism and Anglicanism, religious sisters take vows of poverty, chastity, and obedience, although they are differentiated from nuns who live a cloistered life in a convent.
 Examples include the Communität Casteller Ring, an order of Evangelical-Lutheran sisters in the Benedictine tradition, as well as the Daughters of Mary, an Evangelical-Lutheran religious order devoted to the Blessed Virgin Mary.
-These stand in contrast to Evangelical Lutheran nuns that live in convents, such as Isenhagen Abbey.
+These stand in contrast to Evangelical Lutheran nuns who live in convents, such as Isenhagen Abbey.